ylansegal/blog/_posts/2016-09-20-redirecting-to-an-external-server-may-leak-tokens-in-headers.markdown

 `curl`, as requested, followed the redirect response, but in doing so, it included the original `Authorization` header in the request to another domain[^1].
 We have just leaked our secret and gave a valid token to access our system to a third party.
 To be fair, after some thought, I think it's reasonable for `curl` to interpret that the header is to be sent in *all* requests, since we are also telling it to follow redirects.
 From the manual:

-{% blockquote %}
-WARNING: headers set with this option will be set in all requests - even after redirects are  followed, like  when  told  with  -L,  --location.
+> WARNING: headers set with this option will be set in all requests - even after redirects are  followed, like  when  told  with  -L,  --location.
 This can lead to the header being sent to other hosts than the original host, so sensitive headers should be used with caution combined with following redirects.
-{% endblockquote %}

 ## Who does that?